Skip to content

 Tip

-Compaction also fires automatically at 85% of the model's context window.
+Compaction also fires automatically at 80% of the model's context window (compactionPercent in settings.json).
 Use /compact early when you know the conversation is about to grow large (e.g. before a long coding session) to keep the context meter low.

 See Context & compaction for details on the summarization strategy, configuration knobs, and recovery of original messages.